 The Effect of Temperature

 We first examined the effect of temperature on the synthesis of gibbsite.
 Temperature modulates the extent of supersaturation with respect to the aluminate ion and affects crystal growth kinetics18,27.
 As shown in Table 2 (entries 1–5) five different temperatures of 60, 70, 80, 90, and 100 oC were investigated, using an initial reaction time of 72 h and an initial pH of 7.0.
 XRD was used to check phase purity and crystallinity of the samples resulting from each temperature, as shown in Figure 1.
 Products prepared at low temperature (60 and 70 oC) contained an amorphous phase, which not only appeared in the XRD patterns (Figs. 1a and 1b) but was also identifiable in TEM selected area (electron) diffraction (SAED) analysis (Figs. 2a-2c for 60 oC and 2d-2e for 70 oC).
 Furthermore, for these two lowest temperatures the gibbsite yield was less than 40% (Table 2, entries 1 and 2).
 However, products prepared at higher temperatures (80, 90 and 100 oC) were pure gibbsite, as determined based on both XRD (Figs. 1c-1e) and TEM SAED analysis (Fig. 2f), and the yield was higher than 80% (Table 2, entries 3-5).
-CAROLYN FEW SENTENCES ON XAS CHARACTERIZATION RESULTS AND SIGNIFICANCE
+Surface sensitive Al K-edge XAS was used to probe the bonding and symmetry of the local environment around the Al atoms within ~4.5 nm of the gibbsite surface.
+The Al K-edge XAS spectrum of the synthetic gibbsite (Fig. XXA) consists of a broad peak (~8 eV wide), with two distinguishable absorption features, one feature (a) is a shoulder at 1568 eV and the other (b) is a broad, intense feature at 1570 eV, in good agreement with previously reported gibbsite spectra (Ildefonse et al., 1998; Hu et al., 2008).
+These features arise from the gibbsite structure, which consists of octahedral layers with two Al sites located in distorted octahedra and Al-O distances from 1.832 Å to 1.947 Å (Saalfeld and Wedde, 1974).
+The O K-edge XAS spectrum of gibbsite (Fig. XXB) is sensitive to the O bonding environment at the surface, and arises from O 1s transition to O 2p unoccupied states mixed with the ligand s, p, and sp orbitals (Stohr, 1992).
+There are two distinguishable peaks in the O K-edge spectrum for gibbsite (Fig. XXB), one (a) at 535 eV and one (b) 540 eV, that can be assigned to σ∗ transitions of Al–O and O–H bonding (Hu et al., 2008).
+The combination of surface sensitive Al and O K-edge XAS demonstrates that the bulk gibbsite structure and chemistry is represented at the surface, which is of significance when considering surface-mediated mineral transformations.